Capitals–Islanders rivalry

 The Capitals–Islanders rivalry is a National Hockey League (NHL) rivalry between the Washington Capitals and the New York Islanders.
-Both teams compete in the NHL's Eastern Conference's Metropolitan Division.
+Both teams compete in the Eastern Conference's Metropolitan Division.
 The two teams were fierce rivals mainly during the 1980s and early 1990s, although tensions have flared once more in the late 2010s and early 2020s.

 History

 1980s

 In 1983, the two teams met in the playoffs for the first time ever.
 The Islanders were the three-time defending Stanley Cup champions while the Capitals were in the playoffs for the first time in franchise history.
 The Islanders won the series three games to one on their way to their fourth straight Stanley Cup.

 The next year, the two teams met again, this time they were evenly matched as the Capitals finished second in the division with 101 points, three points back of the first place Islanders.
 The Islanders were nearly eliminated in the opening round by their crosstown rivals, the New York Rangers, before Ken Morrow scored the overtime winner in the fifth and deciding game.
 Meanwhile, the Capitals had a much easier first round as they swept the Philadelphia Flyers in three straight games.
 Washington won the opener by a score of 3–2, but the Islanders won the next four games to take the series in five on their way to the Stanley Cup Final, where they lost to the Edmonton Oilers in five games.

-In 1985, the Islanders became the first NHL team to comeback from a 0–2 deficit in a best-of-five series against the Capitals.
+In 1985, the Islanders became the first NHL team to comeback from a 2–0 deficit in a best-of-five series against the Capitals.

 In 1986, the Capitals were finally victorious over the Islanders in the playoffs, having their best regular season in franchise history (until 2009), winning 50 games and recorded 107 points, swept the Islanders in three straight games for their first ever playoff series win over the Islanders.